Building? Be Sure to Pick the Right Home Site

 Research your lot's history.
 Sellers are required to make disclosures, but do some sleuthing of your own.
 Pay close attention to a history of businesses nearby, including gas stations and manufacturing (small and large).
 Also note anything positioned upslope of you; if you have an old gas station moldering further up the watershed, for example, you might be getting contamination in your groundwater.
 Costs for environmental remediation can be high, and while you may be able to cut the lot price to help you afford cleanup, maybe you'd prefer land that's clean to begin with.

 Think about the future.
 Universal design recommendations include selecting a site you'll be happy with for life, so you can age in place.
 Will you still want to live on your lot when you're 90?
-Can you expand your home to accomodate changing family sizes and needs?
+Can you expand your home to accommodate changing family sizes and needs?
 Is the community welcoming and friendly?
 If you're establishing a new community as an early homebuilder in the area, do you think you can work to set the tone you want?
 Is your lot in a sustainable location?
-(Hint: If you have to drive a hour to get to work, it's probably not...)
+(Hint: If you have to drive an hour to get to work, it's probably not...)

 We don't have to tell you that building a home is a big decision, and it's okay to take your time.
 Don't compromise on what may be one of your most expensive purchases, and projects.